 Tsuyama and Mimasaka are two towns steeped in history, culture and legend.
 Tsuyama is the larger of the two, but the region is known by the name of the other smaller town, Mimasaka-no-Kuni, meaning the "Land of Mimasaka."
 The whole of northern Okayama Prefecture makes up this ancient domain, where Miyamoto Musashi, one of the most famous samurai warriors, was born.
 The founder of Shorinji kempo, So Doshin, was also born here.

-The region is a prime destination for campers, outdoor sports enthusiasts and onsen fans, and there are some prime gardens and the ruins of a castle to explore.
+The region is an excellent destination for campers, outdoor sports enthusiasts and onsen fans, and there are some lovely gardens and the ruins of a castle to explore.
 You can also drive on a genuine Formula One track.

 The Tsuyama/Mimasaka area takes up a large part of northern Okayama Prefecture.
 Access to the area is easiest from Tsuyama Station, from which you can use buses to get around.

 A train from Okayama Station to Tsuyama Station will take about 70 to 90 minutes depending on the type of train and time of day.